-That the MOPITT accelerometer is sensitive to particles with high energy can be inferred from SOHO spacecraft data.
-The Proton Monitor (PM) on the SOHO Spacecraft respond to ions with incident energies > 50MeV and to electrons with incident energies > 2 MeV.
-The largest particle flares since Jan 1996 observed by PM on SOHO were the same 'intense' SPEs [4] (see for example http://umtof.umd.edu/pm/3flares.gif), that induce a high daily rate for MOPITT DSE.
+That the MOPITT accelerometer is sensitive to particles with high energy can be also inferred from SOHO spacecraft data.
+The Proton Monitor (PM) on the SOHO Spacecraft responds to ions with incident energies > 50 MeV and to electrons with incident energies > 2 MeV.
+The largest particle flares since January 1996 observed by PM on SOHO were the same 'intense' SPEs4 (see for example http://umtof.umd. edu/pm/3flares.gif), that induce a high daily rate for MOPITT DSE.

-SPEs are characterized not only by peak flux (particles/(cm2 s sr), but also by the fluence which is the total number of particles greater than a specific energy experienced during an event (particles/cm2), and SPEs with high peak fluxes are not necessarily those with high fluences.
+SPEs can be characterized not only by peak flux $(\text{particles}/(\text{cm}^2 \text{ s sr}))$, but also by the fluence which is the total number of particles greater than a specific energy experienced during an event (particles/cm2), and SPEs with high peak fluxes are not necessarily those with high fluences.
 We assume that during the Solar Event, the total number of accelerometer outliers (DSEs) should be correlated with the total number of particles above the accelerometer threshold energy (event fluence for specific energy) rather with the peak flux.
-From the ESA Solar Proton Event Archive [5] we used the event integrated fluence fitted by an exponential in energy and calculated the SPE fluences for different threshold energies.
-The best correlation between total number of DSE (Table 1) and SPE fluence is shown in Fig. 5 and corresponds to a MOPITT threshold energy for the piezoelectric accelerometer of E=15 MeV.
+From the ESA Solar Proton Event Archive 5 we used the event integrated fluence fitted by an exponential in energy and calculated the SPE fluences for different threshold energies.
+The best correlation between total number of DSE (Table 1) and SPE fluence is shown in Fig. 5 and corresponds to a MOPITT threshold energy for the piezoelectric accelerometer of $E = 15 \,\mathrm{MeV}$.

-The MOPITT accelerometer outliers received during the intense SPEs (denoted by Y in Table 1) are almost all located in the in the polar region with an evident North/South asymmetry (see Fig.6).
+The MOPITT accelerometer outliers received during the intense SPEs (denoted by Y in Table 1) are almost all located in the polar region with an evident North/South asymmetry (see Fig. 6).
 A reasonable conclusion is that the high-energy particles causing accelerometer outliers during SPEs are not trapped particles, and that the Polar regions are areas of higher risk for satellites during intense SPEs.